Book Talk: "The Last Train to Zona Verde," Paul Theroux's African signoff

 Theroux, who lives in Hawaii and Cape Cod, Massachusetts, spoke to Reuters about the role of the travel writer, Africa's uncertain prospects, and how it would be to die doing what he loved.

-Q: I wondered as I read your book whether you were done traveling.
+Q: I wondered as I read your book whether you were done travelling.

 A: It's quite a lot of trouble to take buses and trains and trucks and taxis and so forth overland in Africa.
 When I got to the point in Angola where I thought there really isn't a lot of value in suffering if you're not learning something, I thought well, this is the end of the line.

-I'll always be traveling in Africa, but I think I've written all that I can possibly write of a useful kind.
+I'll always be travelling in Africa, but I think I've written all that I can possibly write of a useful kind.

 Q: What is it about rail travel that makes you say you've seldom heard a train go by and not wished to be on it?